Clearing big chunks of cube data

 UPDATE April 2019: For those of you who are on TM1 server version 11.4 (PAL 2.0.6) or more recent: check out the RunProcess function instead of ExecuteProcess.
 It allows you to run the called processes in parallel - with the aforementioned caveats of avoiding lock-inducing commands.
 The cube slices that we clear are not overlapping so that is good.
 If you use really (!) temporary subsets and views with unique names, you avoid metadata actions and turn off logs in a clever way through the control cube, I assure you that you will not believe your own eyes ! :-)

 What I found equally useful, is to inspect how many cells we have in each of the (bigger) cubes.
 Both input cells and calculated / fed cells are useful.
 You can run the Performance monitor in Planning Analytics to count those cells.
-What I did additionally, is setting up temporary cubes with the same dimensions as some of the big cubes.
+What I did additionally, is setting up temporary cubes with the same dimensions as some of the biggest cubes.
 A TI process would write a 1 in the temporary cube for every input cell of the original cube.
-Like that, you can count by Year/Scenario/Version, and other detail, how many input cells.
-It turned out that certain currently calculated versions were affected by high-level input of data, spreading data over a cell that was previously 0...
-You can easily tally up to a few billion cells if you don't pay attention to this.
-Now, you need to determine this in the first place, but curing the situation is just as important - it's far from easy!
-Clearing data there might make your boss or customer really angry ;-)
+Like that, you can count by Year/Scenario/Version, and other detail, how many input cells the cube contains.
+It turned out that certain CURRENTLY calculated versions were affected by high-level input of data, spreading data over a cell that was previously 0...
+In total, you can easily end up with a few billions of populated cells if you don't pay attention to this.
+Now, you need to determine this in the first place, but curing the situation is just as important - it's far from easy like I showed you!
+Beware, clearing data in the wrong slices might make your boss or customer really angry ;-) Protect yourself and take a frequent backup of the entire data directory.

 All in all, my experience is that, if the different parts of the exercise are executed thoroughly, the benefits can be substantial.
 Do factor in also a period of validation by the business.
 The bigger the model, the more time should be foreseen.